slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Employee or entrepreneur?

 Employees have no control over their futures.
-The economy forces all the risk on them - more outsourcing, more automation and every month they risk being fired.
+The economy forces all the risk on them: outsourcing, automation and every month they risk being fired.

 Hints:

-- Work for money, if they want loyalty they can hire a dog.
 - Rich people get paid by project and pay by the hour.
+Act accordingly.

+> *'A taste of freedom can make you unemployable.' -- Naval Ravikant*

 > *'An entrepreneur without drive is just an unemployed.' -- Naval Ravikant*

+> *'If you want to be great, walk the rope without a boss and without a net.' -- Naval Ravikant*

 > *'The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
 Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.'*

 <!--
-- if you want to be great, walk the rope without a boss and without a net. -- Naval Ravikant*
 - You don’t give a damn about that job.
 It’s someone else’s dream. specialized jobs are boring.
 I seem to get satisfaction only from making stuff.
 Or maybe a better description would be solving problems and making improvements.
--->
+- There’s nothing wrong in specialization -- it’s how we stay sane.
+A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
+- Try consulting or entrepreneurship.
+When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
+When you sell your ability to deliver results, nobody asks about your skillset.
+- you're never going to get rich renting out your time. -- Naval Ravikant*
+- trade money for time, not time for money.
+You're going to run out of time first. -- Naval Ravikant*
+- earn with your mind, not with your time. -- Naval Ravikant* -->

 ### Specialist or generalist?

+Hints:

 - To be an entrepreneur you need to know a little about a lot of things.
 - To be employed, if you pick the right specialization, you'll do better as a specialist.
+- Startups are (by necessity) filled with generalists; big companies are filled with specialists.

 ### How to know your strenghts?

 Ask employers why did they asked you for an interview - they will describe your strengths.

+> *'Our best work is the work we find ourselves doing, when there is no obligation to do so.' -- Naval Ravikant*